MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/Other/YouTube/Jentezen Franklin/Youtube - Jentezen Franklin - God Uses Life's Bruises.md

 - If God loves you, you will go through things because He wants you to grow.
 - You don't get to pick the wounds life gives you, but you do get to pick your attitude about it.
 - What are your wounds going to produce?
+- God broke the mans hip meaning he then had to limp and lean on his stick.
+When God messes you up, he causes you to lean on Him.
 # Youtube - Jentezen Franklin - God Uses Life's Bruises